quangngn/OSDev/README.md

 - 'q': quit and return to shell.

 ### d. space_invaders:
 This demonstration showcases the 2D graphic library, keyboard interaction, and animation.
-The user control the spaceship (the triangle) and shoot down the aliens (the square).
+The user controls the spaceship (the triangle) and shoots down the aliens (the square).
 The control includes:
 - 'a': move left.
 - 'd': move right.
 - space bar: shoot.